SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

    - *WebSocket settings*: Allows you to customize the polling interval for this component.
 To do so, clear the checkbox in this section and specify the custom polling interval.

-   - *Override dynamic units*:

-   - *Use dynamic units*: Determines whether parameter units will change dynamically based on their value and protocol definition.
+   - *General > Override dynamic units*: Disables parameter units from changing dynamically based on their value and protocol definition.

    - *Data retrieval > Update data*: Allows updates to be enabled or disabled.
 This setting will enable updates for all queries executed by the selected component.